-With this achievement, 90 percent of tunnelling has been completed, with 11km more required to complete all underground sections, Qatar Rail
+With this achievement, 90 percent of tunnelling has been completed, with 11km more required to complete all underground sections, Qatar Rail said yesterday.

 The 100th kilometre was crossed by a tunnel boring machine (TBM) on the southern section of the Red Line.

 Tunnelling on Doha Metro's longest line, the Red Line, is expected to be completed in the near future.